YingaGaming/VoteActions/README.md

 Your public key is in the ``public.pem`` file!
 This is what you put into your serverlist sites!
 **NEVER** share ``private.pem``, or others will be able to trigger actions without actually voting!

+### Troubleshooting
+**I'm trying to connect my server listing, but it says the public key is invalid!**
+Some sites want keys in a different format (because who needs standards anyway).
+Try removing the header lines (the ones with a bunch of dashes) and removing all line breaks.
+If that doesn't work, you'll need to figure out how the site wants the key yourself.
+You may need to ask around.

+**The commands I have set are not being executed!**
+Make sure your RCON info is valid.
+Have a look in the server.properties of your Minecraft server.
+Is RCON enabled?
+On which port?
+Is the password correct?

 ### Credits
 - Player head images provided by [Crafatar](https://crafatar.com)
 - Votifier protocol implementation by [node-votifier](https://github.com/VeltroGaming/votifier) (We use [our own fork](https://github.com/YingaGaming/votifier))